phst/rules_elisp/documentation/elisp_defs.md

 - `loadPath` is a list of directory names making up the load path.
 - `inputFiles` is a list of files that should be readable.
 - `outputFiles` is a list of files that should be writable.
+- `tags` is the list of tags for the current rule.

 When executing an action, file names are relative to the execution root.
 Otherwise, file names are relative to the runfiles root.